-The course is divided into six weeks, each focusing on a scientific topic and visiting chef(s).
-Every week includes interactive video sequences and practice problems, as well as a homework, and a lab.
+The course is divided into six modules, each focusing on a scientific topic and visiting chef(s).
+Every module includes interactive video sequences and practice problems, as well as a homework, and a lab.
 Most learners should be able to complete the course requirements in 5-7 hours per week over six weeks.
 There are no exams.

-To pass the course, you will complete the homework and labs by the due dates.
+To pass the course, you will complete the homework and labs by the end of the course.
 In addition, you will carry out a final project in which you conduct your own scientific study of some recipe or aspect of cooking.
 You will perform both the labs and final project in your own kitchen, or visit a friend or family member to complete the experiments together!
-Once you have finished the experiment for the week, you can eat the results of your lab and share them with your friends and family.
+Once you have finished the experiment for each module (or your final project), you can eat the results and share them with your friends and family.

-Weekly Schedule
+Schedule

-The table below outlines the scientific topics, visiting chefs, and labs for each week.
+The table below outlines the scientific topics, visiting chefs, and labs for each module in the course.